hfoffani/Behavioral-Cloning/writeup_report.md

 The overall strategy for deriving a solution was to comply to some guidelines all along the development that I impose to myself:

 1. Have a clear separation of concerns. (preprocess, model, evaluation)
-1. Only use the Udacity dataset.
+1. Only use the Udacity data-set.
 1. Do not modify the image feed part of drive.py

 My first approach was to try a simple neural network with one input layer and one output layer so I can test the whole process, from reading the images to writing a model that the simulator can use.

 The next step was to try a LeNet model with 5 epochs.
 It did better than the first model, which is roughly a linear regression, but the car did not advance too much.

 Testing the model was done using mean squared error as the loss function in training and validation.
-The validation set was obtained by separating the 20% of the data set appart.
+The validation set was obtained by separating the 20% of the data set apart.
 The validation loss was a great indicator if the model performs badly but regrettably it did not give many hints if the model was *great*.

 The last model that I implemented was the NVIDIA with some modifications.

-To combat the overfitting, I added dropout layers to the model.
+To combat the over-fitting, I added dropout layers to the model.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track and it showed that a good model was not enough.
 A lot of augmentation data was needed (details below).